VishalDeoPrasad/Convolutional-Neural-Network/README.md

  ## Max Pool
   - max pool is also a kind of convalution operation only with some filter size, this operation took max out of it.
+  - remove unwanted neuron that is comes up during convolution.
   - this is a clean up process, we are saying just give me max out of it.
   - when we train a kernal which can learn only tree(suppose) object from an image, there is high chances that that kernal takes some part of sun(suppose) so for that we need some clean up process, this clean up process is called max pooling.
   - suppose we have 28x28x3 image and we apply dot product with 3x3x100 kernal it will generate 26x26x100 feature map.